AndoniBonilla/Shadow-of-Valor/README.md

 - <img width="1208" alt="Screenshot 2025-02-01 at 4 11 09 PM" src="https://github.com/user-attachments/assets/0fd80669-98eb-4203-b206-e60f8d392f37" />
 1. macOS (x64) SDK
 Download: This version is suitable for macOS computers with Intel processors (64-bit architecture).
-If you have a Mac with an Intel-based processor (like a MacBook Pro with Intel Core i7), they should download this version.
+If you have a Mac with an Intel-based processor (like a MacBook Pro with Intel Core i7), you should download this version.
 File: javafx-sdk-23.0.1_macos-x64_sdk.zip
 Use: This download contains the full JavaFX SDK, which includes the libraries and documentation required to run JavaFX applications.
 2. macOS (x64) jmods
 Download: This version is for macOS systems with Intel processors (64-bit architecture) but includes JMOD files instead of the SDK.
 JMOD files are typically used for modular development and are more focused on advanced JavaFX usage.
 File: javafx-sdk-23.0.1_macos-x64_jmods.zip
-Use: Only download this version if you're specifically working with Java modules, but in most cases, the SDK version (above) should suffice.
+Use: Only download this version if you're specifically working with Java modules, but in most cases, the SDK version (above) should suffice.9
 3. macOS (aarch64) SDK
 Download: This version is designed for macOS systems with Apple Silicon processors (M1, M2).
 If your client has a Mac with Apple Silicon (like a MacBook Air or MacBook Pro with an M1 or M2 chip), they should download this version.
 File: javafx-sdk-23.0.1_macos-aarch64_sdk.zip